Sue Hazell - Cert. Ed. (PCE)

 If you cannot do it alone, let us do it together!

-Watches over Sewing Days
+Who watches over Sewing Days ?

 The 1st BBC Good Homes Show at the N.E.C.
 Birmingham, brought audiences of 200 plus per session, to see Sue demonstrate her skills in 11 sessions over a period of 5 days.
 She showed how to have High Style Window Dressings at Low Cost, also demonstrating the basics of Headboard & Loose Cover Making.